Election-Tech-Initative/website/README.md

 ## ❓ Questions

-ElectionGuard would love for you to ask questions out in the open using Github Issues.
-If you really want to email the ElectionGuard team, reach out at info@election.tech.
+The Election Tech Initiative would love for you to ask questions out in the open using Github Issues.
+If you really want to email the Election Tech Initiative team, reach out at info@election.tech.

 ## 🎉 Thanks!